jamesplease/redux-resource/docs/guides/crud-actions.md

 passed in will be _removed_ from the state's resources array, as well as from the `ids` array of all labels.

-It doesn't always make sense to supply an array of `resources`.
+It isn't always possible to provide an array of `resources` in your action.
 For instance, if the user is searching for books by entering a title, you couldn't know which books will be returned until after the request has completed.

 To keep track of the resources for requests like these, you need to use labels.